Chocolate Banana Cookies

 - Preheat oven to 350°F(180°C).
 Line one large cookie sheet with parchment paper.
 Lightly oil the paper with oil spray or coconut oil.
 Set aside.

 - Peel off the ripe bananas, very ripe bananas with lots of black spots on the skin are the best as this recipe is sugarless.
-For precision, weight the peeled banana, you need 10.5 oz or 300g.
+For precision, weigh the peeled banana.
+You need 10.5 oz or 300g.

-- Roughly cut the banana in pieces and place them into a food processor with the S blade attachment.
+- Roughly cut the banana into pieces and place them into a food processor with the S-blade attachment.

 - Add fresh runny peanut butter and unsweetened cocoa powder.

-- Process on medium/high speed until it forms a shiny, smooth sticky chocolate cookie batter.
-You may have to stop the food processor every 30 seconds, scrape down the sides of the bowl with a spatula and repeat until evenly combine and no more banana pieces shows.
+- Process on medium/high speed until it forms a shiny, smooth, and sticky chocolate cookie batter.
+You may have to stop the food processor every 30 seconds, scrape down the sides of the bowl with a spatula and repeat until evenly combined and no more banana pieces show.

-- Scoop dollops of cookie batter using 2 tablespoons and release each dollop onto the prepared baking sheet, leaving 1 thumb space between each cookies.
+- Scoop dollops of cookie batter using 2 tablespoons and release each dollop onto the prepared baking sheet, leaving 1 thumb of space between each cookie.
 The cookies won't expand while baking.

 - You can spread out the cookie or leave them thick, as you prefer.
 I like to use the back of a spoon to gently spread the batter and shape large cookies.

-- Repeat until you used all the cookie dough and form 8 cookies.
+- Repeat until you have used all the cookie dough and form 8 cookies.

 - Bake for 9-11 minutes maximum to keep the cookies soft and fudgy.

-- Remove from the oven and cool 5 minutes on the cookie sheet.
+- Remove from the oven and cool them for 5 minutes on the cookie sheet.